 The name "Scholastic" evokes warm memories from those who treasured their childhood experiences with us and trust among those who depend on us for quality materials today.
-For more than 90 years, we've been delivering outstanding books, magazines and educational programs directly to schools and families through channels that have become childhood traditions – Scholastic Book Fairs, monthly Book Clubs, and Scholastic News classroom magazines.
+For more than 90 years, we've been delivering outstanding books, magazines and educational programs directly to schools and families through channels that have become childhood traditions – Scholastic Book Fairs, monthly Reading Club flyers, and Scholastic News classroom magazines.
 Today, we're in more than 90% of schools in the U.S. – and our partnership with educators is something we cherish.
-More than half of the teachers in the U.S. have an active account with Scholastic, tapping into free offerings like our teaching resources, Scholastic.com activities and lesson plans, and ordering through Clubs Ordering Online (COOL), the Teacher Store Online and the Scholastic Store Online.
+More than half of the teachers in the U.S. have an active account with Scholastic, tapping into free offerings like our teaching resources, Scholastic.com activities and lesson plans, and ordering through Club Ordering Online (COOL), The Teacher Store Online and the Scholastic Store Online.

 Scholastic is also recognized for our beloved characters and series.
 Clifford the Big Red Dog®, The Magic School Bus®, Goosebumps®, Harry Potter®, I SPY™, and The Hunger Games are all Scholastic favorites that have helped inspire a love of literacy and learning in children throughout the world, delivered to kids and families where they live and play -- through print, audio, television, film and digital applications.